DaVinciGraph/DavinciPic/README.md

 ## contextPosition

-The contextPosition attribute allows you to specify the location of the context picture within the main picture frame.
-This attribute is particularly useful when you want to control the placement of the additional contextual image (like a network or app logo) relative to the main token image.
+The contextPosition prop allows you to specify the location of the context picture within the main picture frame.
+This prop is particularly useful when you want to control the placement of the additional contextual image (like a network or app logo) relative to the main token image.

-Accepted values for this attribute are:
+Accepted values for this prop are:

 **"bottomRight":** Places the context picture at the bottom-right corner of the main picture frame.<br/>
 **"bottomLeft":** Places the context picture at the bottom-left corner of the main picture frame.<br/>